-Maria is also a founder of the Calliope Joy Foundation, established to raise funds to help children with leukodystrophy.
+Maria Kefalas is a founder of the Calliope Joy Foundation, established to raise funds to help children with leukodystrophy.
 Its work led to the opening of the nation’s first Leukodystrophy Center of Excellence at The Children’s Hospital of Philadelphia.

 She is the author of the memoir, Harnessing Grief:A Mother’s Quest for Meaning and Miracles.
 Praised as “a stunning, candid memoir” by Library Journal, it is published by Beacon Press.